Koredotcom/docs/docs/gale/settings/billing/managing-usage-limits.md

 GALE provides multiple alert and warning notifications to inform users when their credits are running low or have expired.
 These notifications are crucial for:

-* Helping users monitor their credit usage
+* Helping users monitor their credit usage.
-* Allowing proactive management to prevent service disruptions
+* Allowing proactive management to prevent service disruptions.
-* Reminding users to add credits in advance to ensure uninterrupted access to GALE's features
+* Reminding users to add credits in advance to ensure uninterrupted access to GALE's features.

 ### Notification Methods

-* **Banner Alerts:** A banner appears at the top of the page in the application to inform users of their usage status.
+* **Banner Alerts:** A banner appears at the top of the page to inform users of their usage status.
 The alert banners are displayed at 20%, 50%, 70%, 80%, and 90% exhaustion of model credits and agent runs, providing users with ample notice to take action.
 These banners ensure users are aware of low credits/runs in real-time.

     Banners will appear at the top of the page in the following cases:
     * Free credits expired: Users will see a fixed top banner prompting them to upgrade their plan.